-The rebranding of the dying-god temples gave Rome the immediate and long-term cash flow needed to build the Vatican city-state.
+The rebranding of the dying-god temples gave Rome Empire the flow needed to build the Vatican city-state.
 It continued to expand around the world, making it the wealthiest single entity.

 “Symbolism in a greater or lesser degree is essential to every kind of external worship, and we need not shrink from the conclusion that in the matter of baptisms and washings, of genuflection’s and other acts of reverence, of lights and sweet-smelling incense, of flowers and white vestitures, of spiritual unction’s and the imposing of hands, of sacrifice and the rite of the Communion banquet, the Church has borrowed without hesitation from the common stock of significant actions known to all periods and all nations.
 In such matters as these, Christianity claims no monopoly or originality.” ― The Catholic Encyclopedia and International Work, Vol. 13 (1907)